A2795/Final-pack/My Attendance.md

-During the semester, I have attended each class session, and I documented in the attendance sign-in booklet too.
+During the semester, I haven't missied any class, I attended each class session, and I documented in the attendance sign-in booklet too.